Enter the Matrix: Reception

 Positive comments came from IGN, Game Informer, and Nintendo Power, with NP stating, "its game play suffers from repetition, but this two-disc technomelange has tons of great stuff for Matrix fans."
-IGN's review, while mixed, praised its presentation and sound, stating that "you can't get much better than having the [Wachowskis] filming your cutscenes," and "Kudos to the sound team for bringing the movie audio to life in the game.
+IGN's review, while mixed, praised its presentation and sound, stating that "you can't get much better than having the Wachowskis filming your cutscenes," and "Kudos to the sound team for bringing the movie audio to life in the game.
 Excellent sound design, and a great score."
 The IGN review also said, "Things could have been much better with a few more months in development.
 That said, the story elements and the way the [Wachowskis] tie together the Matrix movies, the Animatrix shorts, and the game is exceptional.
 Not being able to slip into the black robes of the movie's principal characters is a bummer, but there's no denying that playing through Enter the Matrix will actually increase your appreciation of the Matrix universe as a whole."
 They also praised the GameCube version, specifically: "A big 'thank you' to Atari and Shiny for making sure that Nintendo's little cube didn't get shafted.
 The GameCube version actually ships on two disks to accommodate all the video and audio content.
 DPLII, progressive scan, DIVX compression — it's all used to full effect to make sure the GameCube version is as good as it can be."

 Even non-video game publications gave the game some positive acclaim.
 Maxim gave it a score of eight out of ten and said it was "by no means a weak attempt to cash in on a franchise...Gamers not only get tons of extra movie action but also get to run, kick, and shoot in a fully realized Matrix universe."
 Entertainment Weekly gave it a B and said that it "wants to be so many different games that it doesn't excel at any one of them."
 The Cincinnati Enquirer gave it three-and-a-half stars out of five and said that the game "isn't a perfect slice of interactive entertainment, but it does provide at least a dozen hours of action-packed fun and serves as a clever vehicle to expand on the events in The Matrix Reloaded."
 The Village Voice, however, gave it six out of ten and stated: "Nerds may activate two-player mode using the DOS-throwback 'hacking gameplay element.'
 If any of you figure out how to boff Trinity during a rave, please e-mail me."

+By July 2005, the game sold nearly 6 million copies.

+Awards

+At the AIAS' 7th Annual Interactive Achievement Awards, Jada Pinkett Smith's performance as Niobe won the award for "Outstanding Achievement in Character Performance - Female", tying with Tara Strong's vocal performance as Rikku in Final Fantasy X-2.

+It won for Best Game Based on a Movie or TV Show at the 2003 VGX Awards.